Israel says it attacked targets in Syria after Iranian rocket fire

 That attack killed 15 people, including eight Iranians, the Syrian Observatory for Human Rights said, though the commander said there were no casualties.
 Israel has neither confirmed nor denied responsibility.

 Thursday’s conflagration came hours after Netanyahu returned from a visit to Moscow, where he discussed concerns about Syria with Russian President Vladimir Putin.
+Russia, like Iran, fights in Syria on the side of the Assad government.

 Netanyahu said after the discussions that Russia was unlikely to limit Israel’s armed actions in Syria.
 The Israeli military said Israel had forewarned Russia of its strikes on Thursday.